Warner, New Hampshire: Geography

+The town is in central New Hampshire, in the western part of Merrimack County.
+It is 19 mi by road northwest of Concord, the state capital, and 41 mi southeast of the Vermont border at West Lebanon.

-According to the United States Census Bureau, the town has a total area of 143.7 sqkm, of which 143.0 sqkm are land and 0.6 sqkm are water, comprising 0.45% of the town.
+According to the U.S. Census Bureau, the town of Warner has a total area of 143.7 sqkm, of which 143.0 sqkm are land and 0.6 sqkm are water, comprising 0.45% of the town.
 The majority of Warner is drained by the Warner River, which flows past the center of town.
 Two covered bridges span the river: the Dalton Bridge and the Waterloo Bridge.
-The southwest part of town is drained by Amey Brook and its tributary Warner Brook, and the northernmost end of town, on the slopes of Mount Kearsarge, drains both east and west to the Blackwater River.
+The southwestern section of town is drained by Amey Brook and its tributary, Warner Brook, and the northernmost end of town, on the slopes of Mount Kearsarge, drains both east and west to the Blackwater River.
 The Warner River, Blackwater River, and Amey Brook are all tributaries of the Contoocook River, part of the Merrimack River watershed.

 Mount Kearsarge, elevation 2937 ft above sea level, located in the extreme north of the town, is the highest point in Warner and in Merrimack County.
 Two state parks are located on the mountain: Rollins State Park in Warner and Winslow State Park in Wilmot.
 Mount Kearsarge is a popular hiking destination, due both to its bare, rocky summit, and to the fact that a paved road climbs from Rollins State Park to within a half mile of the summit.
 The peak is the highest point along the 75 mi Sunapee-Ragged-Kearsarge Greenway, a hiking trail which links ten towns and encircles the Lake Sunapee region of western New Hampshire.

 The town is served by Interstate 89 and New Hampshire Route 103.
 State routes 114 and 127 cross the extreme southwestern and southeastern corners of the town, respectively.